 The 13 Best Appliance Brands for Every Home Utility

-Bosch's history began in Stuttgart, Germany in 1886, when Robert Bosch opened a workshop for Precision Mechanics And Electrical Engineering.
+Bosch's history began in Stuttgart, Germany, in 1886, when Robert Bosch opened a workshop for Precision Mechanics and Electrical Engineering.
 The company was founded on the principles of innovation and social commitment, and Bosch himself was credited with inventing the spark plug and the eight-hour workday.
 In its early days, Bosch's business centered around installing telephone lines and electric bells.
 With the fall of the Iron Curtain, Bosch took its first steps onto the world stage.
 Today, Bosch home appliances are designed to make life easier, and it doesn't hurt that they look stunning while doing so.

-Our pick: Ascenta Stainless Steel Dishwasher, $699
+Our pick: Bosch Ascenta Stainless Steel Dishwasher, $649

 Founded in 1911 as the Upton Machine Company, the appliance manufacturer changed its name to the Whirlpool Corporation in 1950.
 Today, the Whirlpool Corporation focuses on meeting consumers where they're at by producing eco-friendly products and energy-efficient appliances that help them keep their energy and utility costs in check.
-In fact, most of the Whirlpool appliances bear the Energy Star symbol as a testament to the brand's commitment.
+In fact, most Whirlpool appliances bear the Energy Star symbol as a testament to the brand's commitment.
 The Whirlpool Corporation also makes KitchenAid, Amana, and Kenmore appliances.
-And while the brand was acquired by Maytag in 2006, they remain two separate and distinct entities.
+And while the brand acquired Maytag in 2006, they remain two separate and distinct entities.

 The Kenmore brand is owned by Sears and was initially launched in 1913, manufacturing sewing machines.
 It has a long history of making quality home appliances that are moderately priced, and rankings on Consumer Reports range from good to very good for the brand's refrigerators, washers and dryers, and cooktops.